Key in a search term below to search our website.

 Candela, Y. & Mottequin, B. 2022.
 Tremadocian and Floian (Ordovician) linguliformean brachiopods from the Stavelot–Venn Massif (Avalonia; Belgium and Germany).
 Geologica Belgica 25: https://popups.uliege.be/1374-8505/index.php?id=6958

 Candela Y., Marion J.-M., Servais T., Wang W., Wolvers M. & Mottequin B. 2021.
 New linguliformean brachiopods from the lower Tremadocian (Ordovician) of the Brabant Massif, Belgium, with comments on contemporaneous faunas from the Stavelot–Venn Massif.
 Rivista Italiana di Paleontologia e Stratigrafia 127(2): 383-395. https://doi.org/10.13130/2039-4942/15793

 We also strive to encourage participation of ‘emerging’ countries through enhanced collaboration, field work, educational and outreach programmes together with workshops.

-To date just under 150 participants representing 34 countries have showed their interest in participating to our project.
+To date 201 scientists representing 42 countries are participating to our project.